(Corrects interest rate moves in third paragraph)

 The Communist Party will hold its 18th Congress on Oct.
 10 to pick new leaders, the Hong Kong Economic Journal reported on Sept.
 20, citing people it didn’t identify familiar with the situation.
 Yesterday’s funds injection reduced the one-month money market rate by the most in eight months, easing access for cash before a weeklong holiday starting Oct.
 1.

-The iShares FTSE China 25 Index Fund (FXI), the biggest Chinese exchange-traded fund in the U.S., jumped 2.5 percent to $34.74 yesterday, the biggest advance since Sept.
+The iShares FTSE China 25 Index Fund (FXI:US), the biggest Chinese exchange-traded fund in the U.S., jumped 2.5 percent to $34.74 yesterday, the biggest advance since Sept.
 7. The Standard & Poor’s 500 Index (SPX) added 1 percent to 1,447.15, gaining for the first time in six days.

 Huaneng Power, based in Beijing, surged 3.5 percent to $29.99, the highest close since August 2009.
 The advance in the company’s American depositary receipts, each representing 40 underlying shares, helped narrow a discount versus its Hong Kong stock to 0.4 percent, from 1.5 percent a day earlier.